One day, my wife Hope was a hard working home school mom without a personal goal. Becoming a bikini mom was the furthest thing from her mind.

 I’d like to tell you that Hope experienced a major, emotional breakthrough that suddenly made her shift perspective and begin to set goals for herself.
 But that’s not how it happened.

-She never thought this would be something she might be interested in – getting on stage, let alone in a bikini.
-She is on the introvert side and always put more effort into her intellect than into her looks.
-Because of this, she didn’t feel confident that she could fit in with the other women at a competition.
+Before this, she never thought this would be something she might be interested in – getting on stage, let alone in a bikini.
+She is on the introvert side and was a bit self-conscious of her looks.
+Because of this, she didn’t feel confident that she could fit in with the other women at a competition, even though another side of her really wanted the challenge.
 She told me she felt like she lacked the self-esteem it would take to compete, so she dismissed the idea.

 Or so I thought.

 A few days later, Hope came to me and asked, “Do you really think I could do this?
 Am I pretty enough?
-Could I be as disciplined as I would need to be to succeed and win?”
+I don’t know if I could be as disciplined as it would take to succeed and win.
+And, I don’t want to do it if I can’t win”

 And that was it.
 It was a simple decision that changed the course of her life.